By Ashok Prasad, Founder, Niyyam

 - Asset allocation is more important than fund selection

-- Diversification across large, mid, and small cap is essential
+- Diversification across market caps is essential

 - Debt funds provide stability and reduce risk

-- SIP + Lumpsum combination works best
+- SIP and lump sum combination works best

-- Avoid over-diversification (too many funds)
+- Avoid over-diversification

-- Portfolio review is as important as portfolio creation
+- Portfolio review is critical

-- Consistency matters more than timing the market
+- Consistency matters more than timing

 Direct Answer

-Before investing even ₹1, define:
+Before investing even ₹1, you must clearly define:

 - Why are you investing?